 Most scholarship funds are earmarked for students seeking undergraduate degrees.
 A limited number provide assistance to graduate-level students.

-Scholarship checks are issued jointly in the names of the student and the student's school of choice and are usually mailed to the student for presentation to the institution's Financial Aid office.
+Scholarship checks are issued to the student's school of choice and are usually mailed to the student for presentation to the institution's Financial Aid office.

 Full-time enrollment is preferred, but you must be enrolled in a minimum of six credit hours per semester during the academic year in any program leading to a degree, certificate, or diploma from an accredited institution which participates in the federal student aid program.

 The Dean Prim Scholarship offers summer travel in China.
 Click here for more information.